alanh90/BICA-ArtificialDreams/README.md

 ## 5. Integration with Other Architectures

 The Artificial Dreams module is designed to be integrated with various AI architectures, including reinforcement learning agents, planning systems, and LLMs.
 It can enhance memory management and improve problem-solving capabilities in these systems.
-It works especially well with the Artificial Meaning of Life Module.

 ## 6. Future Directions